abayomipopoola/abayomipopoola/content/blog/payment-systems-and-the-emerging-economy-pt-2/index.md

 #### Financial Inclusion Efforts in Nigeria
 >According to research done by The Fletcher School and Mastercard Center for Inclusive Growth, of the $301 billion of funds flows from consumers to businesses in Nigeria, 98 percent is still based on cash.

-Several players in the Nigeria Fintech space are attempting to help close the gap of financial inclusion, while tapping into this cash-rich system, by providing basic banking solution, while penetrating into rural areas with few or no banking presence.
+Several players in the Nigeria Fintech space are attempting to help close the gap of financial inclusion, and tapping into this cash-rich system, by providing basic banking solution, while penetrating into rural areas with few or no banking presence.
 This solution comes in the form of _Agency Banking_.

 <b>Agency banking</b> is a type of branchless banking that allows the delivery of financial services outside conventional bank branches, often using agents and relying on information and communications technologies to transmit transaction details – typically card-reading point-of-sale (POS) terminals or mobile phones.
 It has the potential to radically reduce the cost of delivery and increase convenience for customers.